-Confirming Your Date on the Schedule
+Confirm Your Date on the Schedule

 The Coordinator sends out a schedule at the beginning of the season.
 If you have been scheduled at a time you know will be impossible or difficult to carry out your commitment, let the Coordinator know immediately so she can make appropriate changes.
 Better yet, contact others on the schedule to see if they will exchange dates with you, and then let the Coordinator know.
 Follow these same guidelines if something comes up later that affects your availability for your scheduled date.

-Making the Tee Times
+Reserve the Tee Times

-Notifying the Coordinator
+Notify the Coordinator

-Performing the Meet-and-Greet
+Perform the Meet-and-Greet

 The “Meet-and-Greet” is a critical aspect of casual play.
 You are serving as the host for this casual play event and you will want to greet each participant as she arrives and answer any questions she might have.
 If the players do not have a preference about pairings, you can assist in pairing players.
 Here are some guidelines:

 - Arrive at the course 45 minutes before the first tee-time, and check in.
 Let them know you are the person who made the tee times, you will be greeting people, etc.

 - Ascertain player levels, including who is from EGG, who has a low index, etc.

 - Be sure to introduce everyone, and make sure everyone has a score card.